-Niraparib and Temozolomide in Treating Patients With Extensive-Stage Small Cell Lung Cancer With a Complete or Partial Response to Platinum-Based First-Line Chemotherapy
+Niraparib, Temozolomide and Atezolizumab in Treating Patients With Advanced Solid Tumors and Extensive-Stage Small Cell Lung Cancer With a Complete or Partial Response to Platinum-Based First-Line Chemotherapy

-This phase Ib/II trial studies how well niraparib and temozolomide work in treating patients with extensive-stage small cell lung cancer with a complete or partial response to platinum-based first-line chemotherapy.
-Niraparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+This phase Ib/II trial studies the best dose of temozolomide and how well it works with niraparib and atezolizumab in treating patients with solid tumors that have spread to other places in the body (advanced) and extensive-stage small cell lung cancer with a complete or partial response to platinum-based first-line chemotherapy.
 Drugs used in chemotherapy, such as temozolomide, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
-Giving niraparib and temozolomide may work better in treating patients with extensive-stage small cell lung cancer.
+Niraparib is an inhibitor of PARP, an enzyme that helps repair deoxyribonucleic acid (DNA) when it becomes damaged.
+Blocking PARP may help keep cancer cells from repairing their damaged DNA, causing them to die.
+PARP inhibitors are a type of targeted therapy.
+Immunotherapy with monoclonal antibodies, such as atezolizumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
+Giving temozolomide, niraparib and atezolizumab may work better in treating patients with advanced solid tumors and extensive-stage small cell lung cancer.

-A Phase 1b/2 Randomized, Open-Label Study of Niraparib Plus Temozolomide Versus Best Supportive Care as Maintenance Therapy in Patients With Extensive-Stage Small Cell Lung Cancer With a Complete or Partial Response to Platinum-Based First-Line Chemotherapy (TRIO-US L-06)
+An Open-Label Phase 1b Dose-Finding Trial Evaluating the Safety of Niraparib and Temozolomide and Atezolizumab in Participants With Advanced Solid Tumors and Expansion to a Phase 2 Trial Comparing the Effects of Niraparib and Temozolomide Plus Atezolizumab vs. Atezolizumab as Maintenance Therapy in Participants With Extensive-Stage Small Cell Lung Cancer With a Complete or Partial Response to Platinum-Based First-Line Chemotherapy (TRIO-US L-06)

-Extensive Stage Lung Small Cell Carcinoma Stage III Lung Cancer AJCC v8 Stage IIIA Lung Cancer AJCC v8 Stage IIIB Lung Cancer AJCC v8 Stage IIIC Lung Cancer AJCC v8 Stage IV Lung Cancer AJCC v8 Stage IVA Lung Cancer AJCC v8 Stage IVB Lung Cancer AJCC v8 Small Cell Lung Cancer SCLC PARP Inhibitor Maintenance Therapy Lung Neoplasms Small Cell Lung Carcinoma Carcinoma, Small Cell Temozolomide Niraparib Quality-of-Life Assessment Supportive Care
+Advanced Malignant Solid Neoplasm Extensive Stage Lung Small Cell Carcinoma Stage III Lung Cancer AJCC v8 Stage IIIA Lung Cancer AJCC v8 Stage IIIB Lung Cancer AJCC v8 Stage IIIC Lung Cancer AJCC v8 Stage IV Lung Cancer AJCC v8 Stage IVA Lung Cancer AJCC v8 Stage IVB Lung Cancer AJCC v8 Small Cell Lung Cancer SCLC PARP Inhibitor Maintenance Therapy Lung Neoplasms Small Cell Lung Carcinoma Carcinoma, Small Cell Temozolomide Atezolizumab Niraparib Antibodies, Monoclonal Quality-of-Life Assessment

 You can join if…